acolby/proxyload/README.md

 **Proxyload** is a structural standard and toolkit for organizing, typing, versioning, and deploying modular TypeScript code at scale.

-This standard flips the paradigm of how large projects are managed by simplifying and standardizing build-time artifacts, while allowing for customizable runtime loaders.
+This standard flips the paradigm of how large projects are managed by simplifying and standardizing build-time artifacts, while allowing for customizable runtime loaders with dependency injection.

 ## 📁 Using Proxyload